 Each room is equipped with access to a telephone line.
 Residents may make and receive local calls and credit card calls.
-Each resident is responsible for his or her telephone equipment and long distance charges.
+Residents are responsible for their telephone equipment and long-distance charges.
 Damages to telephone outlet will be charged to the occupants.
 No 2.4 GHZ phones are allowed.